-Traumatic brain injuries are always very concerning, and when a newborn baby suffers such an injury during the birth process, it is particularly devastating.
-These unfortunate injuries can have long-term damaging effects on the life of a child.
-There are many precautions in place by hospitals to ensure safety to mothers and babies during childbirth.
-Traumatic brain injuries in these circumstances are thankfully rare, but in the cases when they do occur it is often the result of negligence on the doctor or hospital’s part.
-If there is sufficient cause to believe that your doctor or hospital is at fault for your child’s brain injury, we can help you get the compensation you deserve.
-At Mazin & Associates, PC, we have experience in cases such as these, and we feel that it is more than warranted to bring justice in cases where the care for and delivery of your newborn child is compromised.
-Contact our office today at (416) 625-2122 to discuss your child’s injury and how best to proceed.
+Traumatic brain injuries can be stressful, and when a newborn baby suffers such an injury during the birth process, it is particularly devastating for them and their families.
+These unfortunate injuries can have long-term damaging effects on the lives of children affected, so there are many precautions in place by hospitals to ensure the safety of mothers and babies during childbirth.
+Traumatic brain injuries in birth are thankfully rare, but when they do occur, it is often because of negligence on the doctor or hospital’s part.
+If you have sufficient cause to believe that your doctor or hospital is at fault for your child’s brain injury, we can help you get the compensation you need and deserve.
+At Mazin & Associates, PC, we are experienced in handling these cases, and we feel that it is more than warranted to bring those at fault to justice when care is compromised in the delivery of your newborn.
+Contact our office today at (416) 625-2122 to discuss your child’s injury and how best to proceed with filing a claim.

 Why You Need a Lawyer

-For this kind of case, a lawyer can be very beneficial, especially one who is experienced in birth injury cases.
-The details in these types of cases can be very technical, and an experienced lawyer will know best how to use the resources available, like medical records, to build a strong case.
-Also, a lawyer who is experienced in birth injury cases knows how to effectively communicate and work with medical experts who can further strengthen your case with their testimony.
-As opposed to handling it on your own, having a lawyer by your side can make the legal process far less stressful.
-With a capable lawyer representing you, you can take comfort in knowing that you stand a good chance of getting the funds needed to take care of your child’s future medical expenses.
+In this complicated kind of case, a lawyer experienced in birth injury cases can be very beneficial.
+The medical details and jargon in these cases can be very technical, and an experienced lawyer will know how to best use the resources such as medical records available to build a strong case.
+Also, a lawyer who is experienced in birth injury cases will be able to effectively communicate and work with medical experts who can further strengthen your case with their testimony.
+Having a lawyer by your side can make the legal process far less stressful than it would be if you had to face it alone.
+With a capable lawyer representing you, you can take comfort in knowing that you have a great chance of receiving the funds necessary to take care of your child’s future medical expenses.

 Mazin & Associates, PC is among the best firms for handling serious injury cases like these because of our experience and compassion.
-Considering the nature of these unfortunate injuries, we hold an obligation not only to you but to ourselves to bring justice to doctors and hospitals that fail in their responsibility of providing care and protection to your newborn child.
-We keep your interests as our first priority and we always make sure to keep you consistently updated on the status of your case.
+We don’t take the devastating nature of these injuries lightly.
+We hold an obligation not only to you, but to ourselves to bring justice to doctors and hospitals that fail in their responsibility to provide the best care and protection possible to your newborn child.
+We will prioritize your interests and keep you consistently updated on your case’s status.

-Our founder, Gary Mazin, has over a decade’s worth of experience in practicing law and has led the way in establishing our remarkable track record.
-We have won millions of dollars on behalf of our clients in defending their rights against the negligence of others.
-During the legal process, we take the lead on all of the key steps involved with building your case while communicating with you regularly.
-As we care about the comfort of our clients first and foremost, we only work on a contingency basis.
-This means that you can focus on recovering from your situation and preparing for the future, and you will only owe us if we obtain compensation for you.
-You may contact us anytime for a free consultation to discuss the nature of your case and how best to proceed.
+Our founder, Gary Mazin, has over a decade’s worth of experience in practicing law and he has led the way in establishing us as a top firm choice.
+We have a history of successfully defending our clients, and we have recovered millions of dollars for them.
+During the legal process, we will lead you through all the steps of building your case while maintaining regular communication.
+We are so confident in our ability to help you that we work on a contingency fee basis, which means you will only owe us if we recover financial compensation for you.
+This allows you to focus on your child’s recovery first and foremost.
+You may contact us anytime for a free consultation to discuss the nature of your case and how best move forward.